 Where is your office and how can someone can get a hold of you?

 Adult Probation & Parole 40 E. King Street, Lancaster, 717 723-1075 or email@example.com

 People coming out of prison often have nothing but the clothes on their back.
-They face a staggering number of requirements and obligations, including getting a job.
-Yet, they often lack the most basic necessities, things we all take for granted, like a toothbrush and toothpaste, a bar of soap, washcloth and towel, a comb or brush.
-Most of the items to fill one bag can be purchased at Dollar Tree for a total cost of $20 or less per bag (including the bag itself!)
+They face a staggering number of requirements and obligations.
+They often lack the most basic necessities, things we take for granted, like a toothbrush and toothpaste, a bar of soap, washcloth and towel, a comb or brush.
+Most of the items can be purchased at Dollar Tree for a total cost of $20 or less per bag (including the bag itself!)
 Some of the listed items can be purchased in multi-packs to help fill multiple bags of love.

 One of these “Bags of Love” containing basic items can make a world of difference for a Returning Citizen.